marisanest/wikidata-updater/README.md

 # wikidata-updater

-Tool to import data to wikidata.
+Tool to update items on wikidata.

 ## Installation